-Modify Material, Labor rate & Machine rate Formula Option
+Modify Material, Labor rate & Machine rate formulas within a Product

-We have recently added a very powerful addition to Pricing Templates, which we have wanted to add for a while now and the time has come; since more and more people are using our pricing templates and formulas to control their pricing calculations.
+We have created a powerful addition to Pricing Templates, which is the ability to override the default formula for a Material, Labor rate or Machine rate in your pricing templates and formulas to control their pricing calculations.

-In both of these sections, when you add a line item to be charged; you can choose a material/labor/machine rate and it would use the "Formula" that was set on that individual Material/Labor/Machine rate.
+In both of these sections, when you add a line item to a transaction; you can choose a material/labor/machine rate and it would use the "Formula" that was set on that individual Material/Labor/Machine rate.

 But there was a limitation: